dsckiet/javascript-curriculum/README.md

 Before moving to a framework, it’s important to learn some of the key concepts in JavaScript.
 We have prepared a curriculum for young developers out there.
 We strongly believe this curriculum is best-suited to kickstart your developer journey.

+Star this repoistry for easy accessibility.
+We will be updating these topics with the best resources to learn them.

 For any help/support, contact us at dsckiet@gmail.com

 ![enter image description here](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTNrh68YrPa5AOWQfyeYbC7ZrolKsI9PobneVGkP8HgvRzhdgUB&s)